Differentiable Quantum Architecture Search: Applications

 For an ensemble learning on regular graph ensemble (node 8, degree 3), we let DQAS search for an optimal circuit design with $p=5$.
 By using the aforementioned operation pool comprising the H-layer, rx/y/z-layer and zz-layer with the expected energy for the MAXCUT Hamiltonian as objective function, DQAS recommends the optimal circuit with the following layout: H, zz, rx, zz, rx layers, which coincides exactly with the original QAOA circuit.
 For metrics in the searching stage, see Fig.~\ref{fig:loss}.

 We also carried out DQAS on QAOA ansatz searching with multiple objective consideration on hardware details as well as double-layer block encoding for operations.
-For details, see the Supplemental Materials \cite{Note1}.
+For details, see the Appendix I \cite{Note1}.

-~ {\bf Reduced graph ansatz searching.} To the end of designing shallower circuit than QAOA, another approach worth attempt is to re-define the primitive circuit layers in the operation pool.
+~ {\bf Reduced graph ansatz searching.} To the end of designing circuits shallower than QAOA, another approach worth attempt is to re-define the primitive circuit layers in the operation pool.
 For instance, the zz-layer block is usually generated by the Ising Hamiltonian with the full connectivity of the MAXCUT problem.
 However, if the underlying graph of a zz-layer is only a subgraph then the number of gates would be reduced.
 Suppose we now replace the standard zz-layer (with full connectivity of the original problem) with a set of reduced zz-layers (each generated by a subgraph containing at most half of all edges in the original graph), then a circuit comprising 2 such reduced zz-layers is shallower than the standard $P=1$ QAOA circuit.
 As summarized below, ansatz built from such reduced zz-layers is more resource efficient and outperforms the vanilla QAOA layout using the same number of quantum gates.
 Fig.~\ref{fig:reducedansatz} summarizes the DQAS workflow in searching ansatz with reduced zz-layers.

 To demonstrate the effectiveness of this strategy, we consider the circuit design under instance learning setup in which reduced zz-layers in the operation pool are induced by the graph connectivity of a particular instance.
 In this numerical experiment, we again set out to design a $p=5$ circuit for $n=8$ qubits.
 More specifically, we generate 10 subgraph with edge density lower than half of the base graph and substitute the base zz-layer with these 10 newly introduced reduced zz-layers in the operation pool.
-In such a setup, DQAS is responsible for finding (1) an optimal circuit layout of different types of layers, (2) best reduced graphs that give rise to the zz-layer in circuit, and (3) optimal parameters $\theta$ for rO-layer and zz-layer.
+In such a setup, DQAS is responsible for finding (1) an optimal circuit layout of different types of layers, (2) best reduced graphs that give rise to the zz-layer in circuit, and (3) optimal parameters $\theta$ for rx/y/z-layer and zz-layer.